m-parchami/awsomecv/magic_webcam/README.md

 sudo depmod -a
 ```
 # Step 2
-Now that we got everything set, we must create our new video device.
+Now that the module is set, we must create our new video device.
 Keep in mind that you should run the following commands everytime you re-boot your linux from the installation directory `[Some path]/v4l2loopback`
 ```
 sudo modprobe videodev
 sudo insmod ./v4l2loopback.ko devices=1 video_nr=1 exclusive_caps=1